skip to content

 At the same time the role of human factors specialists (HFS) in the aviation industry has also changed.
 More and more organisations recognise the need to integrate human factors into their operations and new areas of expertise are arising (e.g. user experience, usability engineering, flight deck/ automation design, etc.) beyond the well-established ones (e.g. CRM, FRMS, peer support, stress management).

-As a consequence EAAP has recognised the need to review the current criteria for accreditation of both aviation psychologists and human factors specialists.
-A dedicated work group was formed to describe a list of competencies (skills, knowledge, attitudes/abilities) for APS and HFS including a framework and associated competency levels (novice, intermediate, advanced) to assess these competencies more objectively.
-Draft results will be presented in Sept 2020 with the final version aiming to be ready by Sept 2021.
-In line with EAAP accreditation requirements, the EAAP membership scheme will also be reviewed.
+As a consequence, EAAP has recognised the need to update the criteria for accreditation of both aviation psychologists and human factors specialists.
+A dedicated work group was formed to describe a list of competencies (skills, knowledge, attitudes/abilities) for AVPSY and AVHFS to assess these competencies more objectively.
+The work group developed the handbook on competencies for endorsement as aviation psychologist and human factors specialist that can be downloaded from our website.

 Any questions or concerns should be directed to